Otherwise Residency

 Otherwise Residency is part of Marginal’s broader commitment to cultivating transdisciplinary infrastructures for cultural inquiry.
 Not just as a translator of concepts, but as a critical co-producer of knowledge.
 The residency foregrounds art as a liminal space of critical analysis and epistemological friction – one that complicates, resists, and sometimes reroutes our most stable paradigms of understanding.

-Otherwise Residency is co-financed by the Administration of the National Cultural Fund.
+Otherwise Residency is co-financed by the Administration of the National Cultural Fund and by the Bucharest City Hall through ARCUB, in the framework of the Bucharest Together 2025 program

 The project does not necessarily represent the position of The Administration of the National Cultural Fund.
 The Administration of the National Cultural Fund is not responsible for the content of the project or the manner in which the results of the project may be used.
 These are entirely the responsibility of the funding recipient.